eislab-cps/m7011e/README.md

 11. **Security** (Tutorial 12): Add authentication and authorization with Keycloak
 12. **Messaging** (Tutorial 13): Implement asynchronous communication with RabbitMQ
 13. **Observability** (Tutorial 14): Monitor services with Prometheus and Grafana

+**After completing tutorials 1-14, you will have a complete production-ready, enterprise-grade microservices platform.**

+### Optional Advanced Tutorials

+These tutorials are **optional** and cover advanced topics.
+You can explore them based on your interests:

-14. **Service Mesh** (Tutorial 15): Advanced traffic management and security with Istio
+- **Tutorial 15 (Service Mesh)**: Advanced traffic management and security with Istio
-15. **AI/ML** (Tutorial 16): Add intelligent personalization with machine learning
+- **Tutorial 16 (AI/ML)**: Add intelligent personalization with machine learning
-16. **AI Ops** (Tutorial 17): AI-powered platform operations with MCP for DevOps
+- **Tutorial 17 (AI Ops)**: AI-powered platform operations with MCP for DevOps
-17. **AI Services** (Tutorial 18): Build services that use AI to enhance user features
+- **Tutorial 18 (AI Services)**: Build services that use AI to enhance user features
-18. **Documentation** (Tutorial 19): Automate documentation with AI-generated diagrams and guides

-Each tutorial builds on concepts from previous ones, creating a complete production-ready, enterprise-grade, intelligent, and AI-native microservices platform.